Khayal-Aghazada/voice-Assitant/README.md

-# 🗣️ WhisprAI – Your Voice-Controlled Desktop Assistant
+# 🗣️ Your Voice-Controlled Desktop Assistant

-WhisprAI is a fast and flexible voice assistant for your computer, built using Python.
+Voice-Controlled Desktop Assistant is a fast and flexible voice assistant for your computer, built using Python.
 It listens to your voice commands and automates desktop actions — from opening Chrome to translating words, taking screenshots, controlling media, and more.

 ---